Yakuza (franchise): Gameplay

 The series has a high number of sub-stories, which are side missions that often complement the main story.
 These give the player extra experience.
-There are many mini-games, series entry Yakuza: Like A Dragon featured a total number of 24 different minigames.
+There are many mini-games; for example, Yakuza: Like a Dragon featured a total number of 24 different minigames.
 The games range from activities like bowling, darts, and arcade games, to much more complex ones, like professions, which can take a number of hours over the course of several sessions to complete.
 Examples include: